pdpy-github/pdpy.github.io/docs/0.0.3/_sources/detector/channel.rst.txt

 What is a 'channel'?
 ====================

-Each of the laser-interferometer gravitational-wave detectors record thousands of different data streams capturing a single instrumental error or control signal, or the output of an environmental sensor.
+Each of the laser-interferometer partial discharge detectors record thousands of different data streams capturing a single instrumental error or control signal, or the output of an environmental sensor.
 These data streams are known as 'channels', and are named according to a convention that describes its source in the instrument, and the signal it records, for example::

    L1:PSS-ISS_PDB_OUT_DQ